pulumi/docs/content/blog/pulumi-copilot/index.md

 __Access cloud metadata from the clouds themselves__
   * Through the use of new skills, Pulumi Copilot can access cloud metadata in real time in AWS, Azure, Kubernetes, and more, allowing it to join Pulumi’s IaC world view with information about usage, costs, and more – as well as infrastructure not yet under the management of Pulumi.

 Pulumi Copilot combines the best generative AI models available in the industry today with Pulumi Copilot “skills” which enable Pulumi Copilot to access the data and actions from within Pulumi Cloud needed to help you with your questions and explorations.
 Pulumi Copilot also incorporates the context of where the user is in the Pulumi Cloud console to easily answer questions about “this stack”, or “the latest update”, offering an even more natural, conversational and persistent experience across Pulumi Cloud.

 Pulumi Copilot is Enterprise-Ready on day one - it adheres to all the same identity and role based access control (RBAC) rules that exist across Pulumi Cloud, ensuring that users only have access to stacks, environments and resources that they have permissions for within Pulumi Cloud.
 This means that each organization gets AI generated responses based solely on their own organizational data.

-Pulumi Copilot is available now in public beta, and is free while in beta for all trials, and editions - Team, Enterprise and Business Critical - in Pulumi Cloud.
-Organization administrators can turn on Pulumi Copilot in their organization at __Settings > Access Management > Pulumi Copilot__ within the Pulumi Cloud console.
+Pulumi Copilot is available now in public beta, and is free while in beta for all organizaations in Pulumi Cloud.
+Organization administrators can turn on Pulumi Copilot for their organization by going to __Settings > Access Management > Pulumi Copilot__ within the Pulumi Cloud console.

 Try Pulumi Copilot now at [https://app.pulumi.com/](https://app.pulumi.com).

 ## Walkthrough of Pulumi Copilot